Paddy Wilson and Irene Andrews killings

-The double killings
+Murders

-On the evening of 25 June 1973, Stormont Senator Paddy Wilson (39), a Roman Catholic native of Belfast's Sailortown, and General Secretary and founder of the Social Democratic and Labour Party (SDLP), had been drinking at the Old Vic Lounge inside McGlade's Bar, a fashionable pub located in Donegall Street, Belfast city centre.
+On the evening of 25 June 1973, Stormont Senator Paddy Wilson (39) had been drinking at the Old Vic lounge inside McGlade's Bar, a fashionable pub located in Donegall Street, Belfast city centre.
 He was in the company of a Protestant friend, Irene Andrews (29), who worked as a clerk in the Department of Education and was one of Belfast's most popular ballroom dancers who had been a member of Northern Ireland's "Come Dancing" team.
 According to Peter McKenna, a journalist for the Irish Independent who had been socialising with Wilson, Andrews and others on the night, an inebriated Andrews had spent much of the night making passes at Wilson but he had rejected her advances and had asked for McKenna to make an "urgent" phone call to the pub calling him away in an attempt to separate himself from Andrews.
 The ruse was not successful, however, and Wilson and Andrews left the pub together.

 He offered her a lift back to her home on the Crumlin Road and they drove away from the pub at about 11:30pm in Wilson's red mini.
 The couple never arrived at their destination.
-At 1:30am, the loyalist Ulster Freedom Fighters (UFF), using their codename "Captain Black", called the Belfast News Letter advising them that, " tonight we have got Senator Paddy Wilson and a lady friend.
-Their bodies are lying in the Hightown Road."
-The UFF had been founded that same year by John White, who employed the pseudonym "Captain Black".
+At 1:30am, the loyalist Ulster Freedom Fighters (UFF), using the codename "Captain Black", called the Belfast News Letter: "Tonight we have got Senator Paddy Wilson and a lady friend.
+Their bodies are lying in the Hightown Road".
 The UFF was a cover name to claim attacks carried out by the then-legal Ulster Defence Association to avoid the latter's proscription by the British Government.
 "Captain Black" furthermore claimed that the killings were in retaliation for the shooting death of a mentally-disabled Protestant teenager the previous summer by the Provisional IRA.